Randy Thornton

 Randall Thornton (born December 23, 1964) is an American former football player and professional wrestler.
 He is also known for his stint in World Championship Wrestling under the ring name Swoll.

 Football career

 Thornton attended the University of Houston, where he played for the Houston Cougars as a defensive back and free safety between 1984 and 1987.

-From 1988 to 1990, he played for the Denver Broncos as a linebacker.
+From 1988 to 1990, he was a member of the Denver Broncos as a linebacker.
 In 1990, he was sidelined with a knee injury.
-In 1990, he was courted by the New York Giants.
-He left the Broncos in the same year.
+In 1990, he was also courted by the New York Giants.
+He left the Broncos in the same year without ever having played in a game.

+He played for the Sacramento Surge of the World League of American Football in 1992.

 In the 1993 CFL season, he played for the Sacramento Gold Miners as a defensive end.

 Professional wrestling career

 Early career

 Thornton trained as a wrestler under Brad Rheingans.

 On May 3, 1991, he debuted in the American Wrestling Association, where he lost to Frank Andersson.
 That same month, he toured New Japan Pro-Wrestling and fought in a "Different Style Fight" against Shinya Hashimoto, which he lost in the second round.
 He would lose another Different Style Fight to Masashi Aoyagi in October 1991.